ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 Comma Separated Values format ([RFC](https://tools.ietf.org/html/rfc4180)).

-When formatting, rows are enclosed in double-quotes.
+When formatting, strings are enclosed in double-quotes.
 A double quote inside a string is output as two double quotes in a row.
 There are no other rules for escaping characters.
 Date and date-time are enclosed in double-quotes.
 Numbers are output without quotes.
 Values are separated by a delimiter character, which is `,` by default.
 The delimiter character is defined in the setting [format_csv_delimiter](../operations/settings/settings.md#settings-format_csv_delimiter).
 Rows are separated using the Unix line feed (LF).
 Arrays are serialized in CSV as follows: first, the array is serialized to a string as in TabSeparated format, and then the resulting string is output to CSV in double-quotes.
 Tuples in CSV format are serialized as separate columns (that is, their nesting in the tuple is lost).

 ``` bash
 $ clickhouse-client --format_csv_delimiter="|" --query="INSERT INTO test.csv FORMAT CSV" < data.csv